Slvr-one/TheGarrison/README.md

 # Welcome to my portfolio! 👋

-## [ Project B∞kmaker ] 📖
+## Project B∞kmaker 📖

 </div>

 * Hi!
-* This is my portfolio git repository where you can browse through the infrastructure of underling virtualization, demonstraiting some of App deploing and maintnence nedded, provisioned for local / cloude computing and clustering, by Terraform, Ansible, Kubeadm tools & more.
+* This is my portfolio git repository where you can browse through the infrastructure of underling virtualization, demonstraiting some App deploiment and maintnence nedded, provisioned for local / cloud computing and clustering, by Terraform, Ansible, Kubeadm & other tools.

 ## Table of Contents: